CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/php.md

     Elastic APM agent is Elastic's APM agent extension for PHP.
 The PHP agent enables you to trace the execution of operations in your application, sending performance metrics and errors to the Elastic APM server.
     **Warning**: This extension is available starting PHP 7.2.

+* Event: set `ENABLE_EVENT` to `true`.

+    Event is an extension to schedule I/O, time and signal based events.

 * IonCube: set `ENABLE_IONCUBE` to `true`.